 The U.S. now uses ICD-10-CM and ICD-10-PCS to encode diagnoses and procedures in administrative healthcare data, such as claims for medical services.

-These new commands make your research and reporting life easier.
+These commands make your research and reporting life easier.
 When administrative data are gathered from multiple sources, the format of the codes may not be standardized, or there may be reporting errors.
 Furthermore, the sheer number of codes in these systems means that analyzing the data in a meaningful way can be difficult.

 icd10cm and icd10pcs let you easily verify that codes are valid and add variables such as code descriptions and indicators for whether patients have a particular diagnosis or procedure.
 They also let you interactively look up descriptions of codes.

 Let's imagine that we want to compare costs for the different types of Cesarean sections and delivery.
 We are conducting our study using hospital discharge records and have data from the last six months of 2016.
 New ICD-10-CM/PCS codes are released every October, so our data are a mix of 2016 and 2017 codes.
-The new commands make processing such data easy.
+The commands make processing such data easy.

 First, let's check that the codes are valid.
 We will specify the version(2016) option for codes recorded before October 1.
 We type